 Try it out

 Contact camps to take a tour, or take a virtual tour online.
 Many parents will attend camp fairs held at schools or shopping malls to meet camp directors and explore a variety of summer options.
-Camp Friendship offers shorter Spring Break Camps and a Family Camp Weekend to give first-time campers a taste of the overnight camp experience.
-If it becomes apparent that sleep away camp isn’t the best choice for this summer, a day camp or Family Camp is always a popular first step.
+Camp Friendship offers Family Camp to give first-time campers a taste of the overnight camp experience with their parents and siblings along for the fun.
+If it becomes apparent that sleepaway camp isn’t the best choice for this summer, a day camp is always a popular first step.

 Bring a friend